 If you store the information of an SACD on you PC or download a file from the Internet, you will find two file extensions: DSF and DFF.
 DSF has the ability to hold metadata (TAG) and DFF doesn't.
 Both can be played back on your computer running a supporting media player.
 To transfer the digital audio signal via USB, a technology will be used known as DoP - DSD over PCM.
 DoP is an open Standard Method for transferring DSD Audio over PCM Frames.
 On the DAC side the signal will then be converted back from PCM to the original DSD stream without any loss.
 It's just a way of sending data in an already known standard.
-There are different types of resolution available.
-These are 2.8MHz as used on SACD, but as well 5.6MHz and 11.2MHz, so double and four times the resolution.
-Files will be marked as DSD2.8 / DSD64, DSD5.6 / DSD128 or DSD11.2 / DSD256.
-The 64, 128 and 256 just mark the multiple of the standard CD sample frequency.
+There are two types of resolution available.
+These are 2.8MHz as used on SACD, but as well 5.6MHz, so double the resolution.
+Files will be marked as DSD2.8 / DSD64 or DSD5.6 / DSD128.
+The 64 or 128 just mark the multiple of the standard CD sample frequency.

 You remember?
-Correct 44,1kHz.
-64 x 44,1kHz = 2.8MHz and 128 x 44,1kHz = 5.6MHz.
+Correct 44,1kHz. $64 \times 44,1khz = 2.8MHz$ and $128 \times 44,1kHz = 5.6MHz$.